SigNoz/signoz.io/docs/userguide/send_logs_http.md

 ```

 Note :-
+  * `timestamp` is int64 nanoseconds since Unix epoch
-  * you can use `message` instead of body.
+  * You can use `message` instead of `body`.
-  * any other keys present apart from the ones mentioned aboved will be moved to the attributes map.
+  * Any other keys present apart from the ones mentioned aboved will be moved to the attributes map.
     Ex:-
       ```json
       [